 How to talk to children about mass shootings

-We talked to the child life specialists at Monroe Carell Jr. Children’s Hospital at Vanderbilt, who offered some guidance for parents who are struggling with how to answer questions about the shootings.
+We talked to the child life specialists at Monroe Carell Jr. Children’s Hospital at Vanderbilt, who offered some guidance for parents who are struggling with how to answer questions about shootings.

 One of the most common concerns for children of all ages will likely be about their own safety.
 Could something like that happen to me?
 Parents should reassure them and help them feel safe while also providing age and developmentally appropriate information.